Solid Steel Presents Amon Tobin: Recorded Live

 Solid Steel Presents Amon Tobin: Recorded Live is an album by drum and bass artist Amon Tobin mixed live using the Final Scratch software.
 It was recorded live, as the title suggests, in Melbourne, Australia during 2003 for Ninja Tune's Solid Steel radio series.
-The European version of the album was first released in June 2004 and then the US version later in September.
+The European version of the album was first released in June 2004 and then the U.S. version later in September.
 Track listings vary on the US version.

 There exist radio directors cut mixes which includes all the songs which could not be used on the album due to licence problems.